davidxhk/pova/README.md

 ## Conclusion

-`pova` offers a flexible, framework-agnostic approach to input validation, allowing you to implement custom workflows that fit the needs of your application.
+`pova` offers a flexible, framework-agnostic approach to form validation, allowing you to implement custom workflows that fit the needs of your application.
 Whether you need simple field validation, complex multi-field checks, or debounced server requests, `pova` gives you complete control over how you want your validation to be like.

 Ready to get started?
 Check out the [**Quick Start**](#quick-start) section above to see how to integrate `pova` into your project.
 If you have any questions or need further assistance, feel free to open an issue on the [issues page](https://github.com/davidxhk/pova/issues).